Axelph237/Vega-Sector/- pages/Rules/Combat/Combat.md

 Additionally, players can count *shared* cards towards any "hand" higher rank than a high card.
 This means that if a card such as a King is in the *shared* cards, they could play a King from their hand as a pair.
 They cannot, however, use the *shared* King as a high card.

 After a player has played up to two "hands" or has chosen to pass, they will discard the remaining cards in their hand.
-Play will then continue
+Their turn is now over.
+Play will then continue in phase order.
 ## "Hand" Actions
 Each "hand" played represents an action that the player can then take.